Serba Dinamik recently found itself in hot water amidst a tussle with its auditor KPMG over certain financial inconsistencies

 Unfortunately, the question it subsequently raises is even more distressing.
 If we look at the ratios, WC as a % of (OCF before WC) is astonishingly high - consistently in the 80% range.
 That means that most of Serba Dinamik’s Operating Cash Flows (OCF) are a function of its Working Capital (WC) management - rather than organic business inflows.
 Think of stretching supplier payments out, shifting inventory around during quarterly reporting periods, etc. However, plausible deniability still exists.

-Nevertheless, this is made worse by the fact that the company has consistently negative FCF.
-If a business delivers consistently negative FCF over a sufficiently long 5-year period, only an irresponsible investor wouldn’t start asking questions.
+Nevertheless, this is made worse by the fact that the company has consistently non-existent FCF.
+If a business delivers consistently breakeven FCF over a sufficiently long 5-year period, only an irresponsible investor wouldn’t start asking questions.
 Remember that FCF and NP are supposed to converge over time - the gaps between them should only represent timing differences.

 Which circles back to the earlier point about creating fictitious Revenues through inflating Receivables.
-If a company has consistently negative FCF over time, wouldn’t that lend credence to the theory that the company is potentially playing fast and loose with revenue recognition?
+If a company’s FCF is consistently hovering around zero over time, wouldn’t that lend credence to the theory that the company is potentially playing fast and loose with revenue recognition?
 After all, those Receivables being recognised through Revenues aren’t being translated into cold, hard cash.

 Subsequently, it stands to reason that Serba Dinamik could be hiding inflating Receivables through the illusion of Growth (a la a modified version of Tyco).
 By consistently growing Revenues, they are able to justify the soaring Receivables.
 If they can keep kicking the can down the road with fictitiously growing Revenues, they can keep hiding the ever-ballooning Receivables under the rug, right?